Emotional and Spiritual Maturity (Module Three)

 Here’s what you need to do:

 Invite other parishioners to assist you in your learning process by offering you feedback about your stance in relation to the parish.
-You’ll ask them to have a meeting with you for about 1 1/2 hours sometime between May 17 and 25.
+You’ll ask them to have a meeting with you for about 1 1/2 hours sometime between the end of session 2 and session 4.
 They don’t need to do any preparation.
-We suggest you select people you trust to be honest and kind in the session.
+We suggest you select people you trust to be honest and kind.
+If at all possible have the meeting in person rather than Zoom..
+That’s likely to be more helpful and easier to manage.
+We suggest you ask at least two and no more than three people.

 In meeting with others you’ll make use of these instructions.
 We suggest that you read it now.
 That may help you in selecting who to invite and in how to structure the meeting.